-For instance; cost management plan describes what will be spent throughout the project.
-Schedule management plan includes the delivery dates of project deliverables.
-Human resource management plan includes the details of project team members.
+For instance; cost management plan describes what will be spent.
+Schedule management plan includes the delivery dates of deliverables.
+Human resource management plan includes the details of team members.
 So cost management plan must include the payments of the project resources described in the human resource management plan and these payments must be done in accordance with the schedule management plan.

 These management plans are prepared with the inputs of the project stakeholders.
 However, preparation of management plans and overall project management plan is the accountability of the project manager.